rrmn/chatgpt-anywhere/README.md

 # pythonanywhere-boilerplate
-This is a flask/mysql boilerplate template for a simple app on PythonAnywhere.com
+This is a flask/bulma/mysql template for a simple ChatGPT app on PythonAnywhere.com